Home Français Changelog Contact Imprint & Privacy Protection

 The Wireless Power Consortium (WPC) was established on 17.
 December 2008 and consists of over 100 members in diverse industries, including cellular technology, consumer electronics, batteries, integrated circuits, wireless technologies, network providers and manufacturers of furniture and car equipment.
 The WPC standardized a specification called Qi and develops different wireless charging techniques.
 The Standard was named after the Chinese language word Qi respectively Chee (air or spiritual energy flow).
 Devices of different companies equipped with the Qi logo may now be charged with standardized Qi chargers.
 As the standard is now found in many devices, the service is also emerging in public areas (airports, hotels, cafes, restaurants, etc.) and the charger can stay at home more and more often.

 Qi uses a magnetic induction between sender and receiver.
 Both exchange data with 2 kilobits per second to maintain an optimal energy transfer.
 The sender modulates the sending field.
 RFID like technology is used by the receiver to send data to the sender.
 The transmitted power is 5 Watt (Low Power) or 120 Watt (Medium Power) at a transmission frequency from 110 to 205 kHz (Long Wave).
 Multi-Layer Foreign Object Detection (FOD) ensures metallic objects may be placed on the charging pad without becoming hot due to the magnetic field.
 The first known Qi compatible mobile phones were >Nokia Lumia 920 and >Google Nexus 4.
-In 2019, the >Meizu Zero was introduced as the first smartphone that had no longer any buttons or ports and relied on Qi for charging.
+In 2019, the >Meizu Zero was introduced as the first smartphone that had no longer any buttons or ports and relied on Qi for charging. >Apple iPhone 15 series offered the first smartphones with Qi2 in 2023.
+With a software update, all iPhones back to series 12 were subsequently made compatible with Qi2, as they already contained Qi with MagSafe.
+The first Android smartphone with Qi2 was the >HMD Skyline in 2024.

 Qi Versions